Foxconn announces U.S. manufacturing plant in Wisconsin

 He told reporters at the White House the state legislature will need to approve the $3 billion incentives package.
 About half is for capital costs and nearly half for workforce development.
 There are also some sales tax exemption incentives.

-Foxconn, formally known as Hon Hai Precision Industry Co Ltd (2317.TW), said in a statement that the investment "signifies the start of a series of investments by Foxconn in American manufacturing in the coming years."
+Foxconn, formally known as Hon Hai Precision Industry Co Ltd, said in a statement that the investment "signifies the start of a series of investments by Foxconn in American manufacturing in the coming years."

 But Foxconn has had a mixed record following up on promises to create new jobs in the United States.